tiziano88/elm-protobuf-slides/slides.md

 ## Testing

--   Equivalence testing
+-   Equivalence testing:
-    -   Written in Go
+    -   Written in Go.
-    -   Only test the protoc plugin
+    -   Only test the protoc plugin.
-    -   Convert Proto file to Elm using the plugin, compare output against golden
+    -   Convert Proto file to Elm using the plugin, compare output against golden.
--   Integration testing
+-   Integration testing:
-    -   Written in Elm
+    -   Written in Elm.
-    -   Also test the generated elm code
+    -   Also test the generated elm code.
-    -   JSON encode/decode sample data
+    -   JSON encode/decode sample data.